utshomax/postman-docs/src/pages/docs/publishing-your-api/setting-up-authentication-for-public-apis.md

     <img alt="Describe steps for users to take" src="https://assets.postman.com/postman-docs/v10/describe-prereq-steps-for-users-v10.16.jpg"/>

-    > You can use basic Markdown syntax like bold, italics, underline, bullet points, and links to structure your content.
+    > You can use basic Markdown syntax for bold, italics, underline, bullet points, and links to structure your content.

 12. (Optional) Select **> Advanced Settings** to add a refresh token URL or parameters to different types of requests.
 13. (Required) [Verify your domain](#verifying-your-domain) to complete adding authorization.